 If the student is in an ABET accredited major, then the petition will need to show that the student's curriculum overall contains at least 18 units of Engineering Topics.
-On these petitions, it is vital that students state that they are aware of the 18 units of engineering requirement and that they will make course selections to ensure they meet the requirement.
+On these petitions, it is important that students state that they are aware of the 18 units of engineering requirement and that they will make course selections to ensure they meet the requirement.
 In some McCormick majors, this may mean that the student needs to take an additional Engineering Topics course beyond those in the standard departmental curriculum (e.g. as an unrestricted elective).
-Students should work this out before approaching their advisers for a signature on the petition.
+Students should create their proposed plan for meeting the ABET requirement before approaching their advisers for a signature on the petition.